wp-plugins/catablog/readme.txt

 1. Place `[catablog]` in your page's or post's main body

 == Upgrade Notice ==

+= 0.7.1 =
+Fixed numerous small bugs
+Upgrading from 0.6.5 should now be smoother

 = 0.7.0 =
 Tags attribute added to catalog items.